Need help dealing with violent or distressing online content? Learn more

 • the game does not promote or advertise content that is not suitable for children, such as gambling.

-Find out more about online safety while gaming.
+Find more safety information about Discord in The eSafety Guide.
+Find more about online safety while gaming.

 Immersive technology